-- 1. The Applicant will contact each agency or municipality to make certain they are aware of the Facility and inform them of the Article 10 process, including steps for intervenor funding, and provide information on who to contact with any questions or comments about the Facility and/or about the Article 10 process; - Subsequent interaction with each agency or municipality as needed to answer specific questions or interests about the Facility, and to identify the applicable studies and impact analyses to be performed and how they pertain to the Facility; - 3.
+- Subsequent interaction with each agency or municipality as needed to answer specific guestions or interests about the Facility, and to identify the applicable studies and impact analyses to be performed and how they pertain to the Facility: - 3.
 Regular consultation with DPS Staff during early development of the PSS; and - 4.
 Other specific consultations as required by the Siting Board's rules, or as needed to inform the process.

 With respect to intervenor funding, the Applicant is required to deposit funds for intervenor participation.
 Funds are deposited with the DPS at the time the pre-application PSS is filed, in an amount equal to \$350 for each 1,000 kilowatts (i.e. 1 MW) of generating capacity of the Facility.
 Pre-application funds are dispersed to qualifying parties to aid in their participation in the scoping phase of this proceeding.
-Each request for pre-application funds is submitted to the presiding examiner assigned to the proceeding before the Siting Board, and at least 50% of the pre-application will be deposited with the DPS at the time the Project Application is filed in an amount equal to \$1,000 for each 1,000 kilowatts of capacity.
+Each request for pre-application funds is submitted to the presiding examiner assigned to the proceeding before the Siting Board, and at least 50% of the pre-application intervenor funds shall be reserved for potential awards to municipalities.
+Additional funds for intervenor participation will be deposited with the DPS at the time the Project Application is filed in an amount equal to \$1,000 for each 1,000 kilowatts of capacity.
 Funds deposited with the Application may be used by parties for qualifying consultants and activities in the post-Application phase of the proceeding.14